The training helps to build your young person’s confidence. The personalised training will allow them to:

-We will support them to manage every aspect of their journey independently, including:
+We will support them to manage every aspect of their journey without help.
+This includes:

 • road safety